National Aviation Accident Litigation Since 1968

 Aircraft Product Liability and Technical Litigation

-The firm has litigated product liability cases involving aircraft design, certification, and manufacturing issues.
-Matters have included claims involving airframe de-icing systems, rudder control systems, runaway trim events, structural failures, autopilot malfunctions, engine failures, fly-by-wire systems, and augmented flight control systems.
+The firm litigates aircraft product liability cases on behalf of plaintiffs in matters involving aircraft design, certification, manufacturing, and warning-related issues.
+These cases have included claims involving airframe de-icing systems, rudder control systems, runaway trim events, structural failures, autopilot malfunctions, engine failures, fly-by-wire systems, and augmented flight control systems.

-The practice also encompasses cases involving maintenance deficiencies, inspection failures, and operational error in challenging flight conditions.
+The practice also encompasses claims involving maintenance deficiencies, inspection failures, and operational error under demanding flight conditions.

 Federal Appellate and Supreme Court Litigation

 Preemption questions can affect whether, and under what standards, aviation product liability claims proceed under state law.
-Members of the firm have litigated federal preemption issues in aviation matters in federal appellate courts, including proceedings before the United States Supreme Court addressing statutory interpretation and the scope of aviation preemption doctrine.
+Members of the firm have litigated federal preemption issues in aviation matters in federal appellate courts, including proceedings before the United States Supreme Court.
+That appellate experience informs the firm’s handling of technically and doctrinally complex plaintiff-side aviation cases.

 Aviation Accident Litigation